October 30, 2025 | Astrology

 Can Astrology Predict the Future?

 This might be the million-dollar question.
 While astrology doesn’t claim to predict exact events, many people use it to understand timing, patterns, and personal cycles.
 Ever heard of “Mercury retrograde” and how it can mess with communication and tech?
 That’s astrology in action.
+Think of it this way: astrology isn't about telling fortune like a crystal ball.
+It’s more like checking the weather forecast for your emotions and energies.
+You're still the one driving the car, but astrology offers a kind of cosmic GPS.Why Do People Believe in Astrology?

 Let’s be honest—sometimes it just feels good to read something that understands you.
 And that’s a big reason people connect with astrology.
+It's not just fun or entertaining.
+Many find it to be a helpful tool for:- Self-awareness: Learning more about their own strengths, habits, and patterns

 - Relationships: Understanding compatibility and communication styles